Hank-Tan-T/PersonalWebsite/README.md

   - CSS animations for enhanced user experience

 - **Hosting**:
-  - Deployed using GitHub Pages for static hosting
+  - Deployed using [Vercel](https://vercel.com) for seamless deployment and fast performance.

 ---